Are you going to launch a dropshipping store and stuck in choosing the best platform for your eCommerce site?

 Free apps often have limited functions and can only integrate your store to their APIs.
 The paid ones come with premium features but most of them are not cheap and require recurring monthly payments, which is more costly than the plugins in WooCommerce.

 WooCommerce vs Shopify dropshipping: SEO-Friendly

-Rich snippets, a structured data markup often displaying the manufacturer, the item?s availability and a user rating, allows search engines to better understand what information is contained on each web page and show richer search results.
+Rich snippets, a structured data markup often displaying the manufacturer, the item’s availability, and a user rating, allow search engines to better understand what information is contained on each web page and show richer search results.
 It will help users more easily find out the information they are searching for.

 To add snippets in Shopify, you need to install apps or dive into the code.
 You can find some apps supporting rich snippets in the Shopify apps store; however, as normal, these apps cost you much more money compared to the plugins added in WooCommerce.